patogallardo/blog/_posts/2025-7-13-zemax_ZOSAPI.md

 title: "Zemax ZOSAPI on Python"
 ---

 Zemax allows the use of its API through Python, however since a while the connection to Python stopped working as intended using modern libraries.
-Here I document one way of installing the latest version of Zemax 2025R1 with the python API, which can fail in a variety of ways due to using the wrong version of Pythonnet.
+Here I document one way of installing the latest version of Zemax 2025R1 with the python API, which can fail in a variety of ways due to using a non-supported version of Pythonnet.

 ## The Error